yujunz/gitlab.com-runbooks/howto/k8s-cluster-upgrade.md

   said access.
 * Note that `tf apply` during a node upgrade may abort due to a timeout.
-At this point, continue watching all of the items listed, more specifically, the `gcloud conatiner operations wait` command.
+At this point, continue watching all of the items listed, more specifically, the `gcloud container operations wait` command.
 When completed, perform a `tf plan` to ensure the terraform state matches that of the environment.
 The timeout is a hard-coded item inside of the google provider and is therefore not configurable.